 While the process of choosing the right floor alone probably isn’t going to elevate you into some monk-like realm of enlightenment, it can certainly be a positive step towards a healthier and happier lifestyle.
 In fact, numerous scientific studies have shown that aspects of green living can make a positive impact on our lives.

 “Life, liberty and the pursuit of happiness” are enshrined in the Declaration of Independence.
 Of course, the meaning of the word “happiness” in this context is often the subject of debate.
 Back in 1776, its meaning was perhaps a little different from what it is today.
 But, for now, let’s agree that happiness includes feeling good about ourselves and the world we live in, and living a fruitful, long life.
-Though perhaps its meaning is not a changeable as we might think; back in 350 BC, Aristotle equated happiness with being well and doing well.
-We can’t disagree with that.
-Of course, Bob Marley had his own take on happiness.
+Though, perhaps its meaning is not as changeable as we might think.
+Back in 350 BC, Aristotle equated happiness with being well and doing well; we can’t disagree with that.
+And of course, Bob Marley had his own take on happiness.

 Buildings, health, and happiness

-It’s only human to want to feel healthier, happier and generally more efficient in our work and private lives.
-Running, working out, and otherwise keeping fit all help us live longer more productive lives, though according to the experts we still don’t do enough of it.
-But the buildings we live and work in also make a huge difference as well as how much we take care of the environment.
+It’s only human to want to feel healthier, happier, and generally more efficient in our work and our private lives.
+Running, working out, and simply keeping fit will help us live longer and more productive lives.
+But according to the experts, we still don’t do enough of it.
+Who knew that the buildings we live and work in do make a huge difference, as well as how much we take care of the environment?

 What is the scientific evidence?

-There have been numerous scientific studies on the relationships between health, happiness and the environment.
-Much of this centers on the nature of wellbeing, in other words, that a positive state of mind gives our lives quality.
-We can’t control all aspects of our wellbeing: fifty percent of it is down to our temperament and personality, and ten percent is determined by our income, health and where we live; but that leaves a huge forty percent that we can control.
+There have been numerous scientific studies on the relationship between health, happiness, and the environment.
+While much of this centers on the nature of well-being, we can’t control all aspects of our well-being.
+Fifty percent comes down to our temperament and personality, and ten percent is determined by our income, health, and where we live.
+But that leaves a huge forty percent that we can control.
 Check out the pie chart below.

-- A pleasant life, which is all about enjoying life and having positive feelings, relationships, hobbies, and interests.
+- A pleasant life: enjoying life and having positive feelings, relationships, hobbies, and interests

-- A good life, which comes from being immersed in and thoroughly engaged in what we are doing.
-When our strengths are compatible with our activities, we are said to experience “flow,” in other words, to be “in the zone.”
+- A good life: being thoroughly engaged and immersed in what we are doing.
+When our strengths are compatible with our activities, we are said to experience “flow”.
+In other words, we’re “in the zone”.

-- A meaningful life, which is about achieving a positive sense of well-being and purpose by contributing or giving back to nature and society.
+- A meaningful life: achieving a positive sense of well-being and purpose by contributing or giving back to nature and society

 So how does going green make me happy?

-Green living means different things to different folk, but essentially it is a lifestyle that aims to reduce both your personal and societies negative impact on the planet.
-For a detailed account of this, please see our blog ?
+Green living means different things to different people, but essentially, it’s a lifestyle intended to reduce both your own (and society’s) negative impact on the planet.
+For a detailed account of this, please see our blog, Green Living: Creating A Cozy, Eco-Friendly Home.
 Simply taking a greener approach to your home can have a huge impact.
-These are just some of the benefits you will enjoy:
+These are just some of the benefits you’ll enjoy:

 Better your physical health

-In the US, around 24 million people suffer from asthma, and 6 million of them are children.
+In the US, around 24 million people suffer from asthma, and six million of them are children.
 Not all asthma attacks are the result of allergies, but most of them are, around 60%.
 The most common allergens in the home are dust mites, pollen, and pet dander, which is composed of tiny flecks of skin shed by your pet.
-Given that 27% of US homes keep cats and 32% keep dogs, that is a lot of allergens floating about.
-These allergens love to hide, and, in the case of dust mites, breed in carpets.
+Given that 27% of US homes have cats and 32% have dogs, there are a lot of allergens floating around.
+Many allergens come from dust mites that hide and breed in your carpet.

-This nasty looking fellow is a house dust mite.
+This nasty looking guy is a house dust mite.
 Just eight-thousandths of an inch long and translucent, dust mites are impossible to see with the naked eye.
-They feed of skin flakes and produce a wide range of powerful allergens.
-If you have wall to wall carpet in your home and you keep a pet, then that is a double whammy.
-Replacing that carpet with sustainable hypoallergenic floorings such as eucalyptus or bamboo flooring will have an immediate effect on hugely reducing the allergens in your home, with a potentially massive positive impact on your health, well-being, and, of course, happiness.
+They feed off skin flakes and produce a wide range of powerful allergens.
+If you have wall-to-wall carpet in your home and you have a pet, then that is a double whammy.
+Replacing that carpet with sustainable hypoallergenic flooring, such as eucalyptus or bamboo flooring, will have an immediate effect on greatly reducing the allergens in your home.
+It could potentially also have a massively positive impact on your health, well-being, and, of course, happiness.

 Improve your mood

-Taking control of your life has a positive impact on mood and making the decision to live a greener lifestyle is very much an example of taking control.
-While an important aspect of this is your life at home, many other aspects of greener living also improve mood.
+Taking control of your life has a positive impact on your mood, and making the decision to live a greener lifestyle is a great example of taking control.
+While much of this revolves around your life at home, many other aspects of greener living also improve mood.
 Getting closer to nature, using sustainable public transport, recycling, living off-grid; these are all activities that can make you feel better about yourself and the important people in your life

 Add meaning to your life

-As we say above, a meaningful life is one of the keys to a happy life.
-According to psychology professor, Michael Schmitt from the Simon Fraser University and his colleagues, eco-friendly behaviors that involve interacting with other people increase how satisfied people feel about their lives.
-There are many ways in which we can do this.
+A meaningful life is one of the keys to a happy life.
+According to psychology professor, Michael Schmitt from the Simon Fraser University and his colleagues, eco-friendly behaviors that involve interacting with other people increase people’s satisfaction level about their lives.
+There are several ways in which we can do this.
 Some examples are: